signetlabdei/sem/docs/contributing.rst

 .. _fixtures: https://docs.pytest.org/en/latest/fixture.html

-From the `pipenv` shell, at the project root, one can run the following command to tun tests for the whole library:
+From the `pipenv` shell, at the project root, one can run the following command to run tests for the whole library:

 .. code:: bash